 Allison has tapped on his Carolina education throughout his career.
 Early on he relied on the core technical skills in finance, accounting and marketing.
 As he matured and took on more responsibility, he found he was applying the soft skills he developed as part of the team-oriented culture at UNC Kenan-Flagler.

 “My education has helped me with soft skills around how you get things done working with others,” says Allison.
 “You must think about how to set a vision and align teams to get things done.”

 After more than 13 years at Bain, he joined Domino’s as executive vice president in 2011.
-The next challenge was overseeing more than 9,000 stores and all franchise relationships outside the U.S. as president of Domino’s International for seven years.
+The next challenge was overseeing thousands of stores and all franchise relationships outside the U.S. as president of Domino’s International for seven years.